syncfusion-content/winui-docs/winui/Slider/custom-range.md

 documentation: ug
 ---

-# Custom scale range in slider
+# Custom Scale Range in Slider

 Slider allows you to define a custom scale range by extending the slider based on your business logic.